gvwilson/sdxpy/src/archive/index.md

 -   Version control tools use hashing to uniquely identify each saved file.
 -   Each snapshot of a set of files is recorded in a manifest.
 -   Using a mock filesystem to test version control is safer and faster than using the real thing.
+-   Operations involving multiple files may suffer from race conditions.
+-   Use a base class to specify what a component must be able to do and derive child classes to implement those operations.
 depends:
 -   dup
 -   glob